amytakeuchi/Bayesian-MMM-Calibrated-with-Incrementality/README.md

 ---

-## 💡 Key Insights for Interviews
+## 💡 Key Insights

-### 1. Model Specification > Data Volume
+### 1. Model Specification > Data Volume:

-**Talking point**: "I improved model R² by 58% by adding a trend component — which cost $0 and 30 minutes of analysis.
+I improved model R² by 58% by adding a trend component — which cost $0 and 30 minutes of analysis.
 Meanwhile, geo-experiments (expensive) changed R² by 0%.
-This taught me to get the basics right before scaling up data collection."
+This taught me to get the basics right before scaling up data collection.

 ### 2. Understanding Null Results

-**Talking point**: "When calibration had minimal impact, my initial reaction was disappointment.
-But I analyzed the Bayesian precision weighting and realized this was actually the best possible outcome — it proved my observational model was already accurate.
-Knowing when 'no change' is good news shows statistical maturity."
+When calibration had minimal impact, my initial reaction was disappointment.
+But I analyzed the Bayesian precision weighting and realized this was actually the best possible outcome — **it proved my observational model was already accurate.** Knowing when 'no change' is good news shows statistical maturity.

 ### 3. Production Thinking

-**Talking point**: "I designed the pipeline to be modular (4 notebooks, reusable modules) with automated diagnostics.
+I designed the pipeline to be modular (4 notebooks, reusable modules) with automated diagnostics.
 Each notebook saves artifacts for the next, ensuring reproducibility.
-This mirrors production ML systems where model training, validation, and deployment are separate stages."
+This mirrors production ML systems where model training, validation, and deployment are separate stages.

 ### 4. Communicating Uncertainty

-**Talking point**: "I didn't just report ROI point estimates — I quantified uncertainty with 94% HDI intervals.
+I didn't just report ROI point estimates — I quantified uncertainty with 94% HDI intervals.
 For the YouTube channel, ROI is 1.87 ± 0.3, meaning we're confident it's positive but there's meaningful uncertainty in the exact value.
-This helps stakeholders make risk-aware decisions."
+This helps stakeholders make risk-aware decisions.

 ### 5. Intellectual Honesty

-**Talking point**: "When experiments didn't shift parameters much, I could've tried different priors or methods to force a change.
+When experiments didn't shift parameters much, I could've tried different priors or methods to force a change.
 Instead, I explained why minimal shift was correct given the data.
-Hiring managers value analysts who report what the data says, not what they want it to say."
+Hiring managers value analysts who report what the data says, not what they want it to say.

 ---